guotong1988/guotong1988.github.io/research/_posts/2022-01-01-relabel-is-all-you-need.md

 The improvement reason is also based on the better and better understanding for the specific task's labeling rule/knowledge of labeling human once by once.
 Human-in-the-loop here means that in each loop the labeling human leader should learn and summarize the corrected rule/knowledge based on the last loop.

+###  Related Work
+The work\cite{ref_proc7} proposes another pseudo-label-based re-label method without human labeling, which is different from our method.
+Our method is to improve the industry machine learning application accuracy/precision/recall/BLEU/AUC/... to more than 97% by human re-label.

 ### Conclusion